 Did you notice that I skipped over the 1890 census?
 If you research census records, you will too.
 That census was lost in a fire.
 So our Sutton research begins in 1880, then skips twenty whole years to the 1900 records followed by 1910, 1920 and you are finished at 1930, for now.
 Census records are “closed” for 72 years as a privacy consideration.
 The 1940 census will become public in just a couple more years.
 I am anticipating that one as my father was the School Creek enumerator starting the task on April 2nd and finishing on April 17th.
 It will be in his handwriting – and a good hand it was.
 That was not always the case.

-Just a few years ago census records were available on microfilm at Mormon libraries at temples and in the largest stakes.
+Just a few years ago census records were only available on microfilm at Mormon libraries at temples and in the largest stakes.
 Many of us spent hours and hours in darkened rooms at the library just west of

 Temple Square in poring over film after film.
 Now, it is almost too easy.
 Census records are online and indexed.
 What used to take multiple sessions can be done in minutes.
 The genealogy web site www.ancestry.com is a robust and easily accessible repository.
 There is a modest subscription fee, but when compared to traveling to spend hours or days in a library, it’s a fair price.
 Salt Lake City